North Carolina Department of Health and Human Services North Carolina Public Health

 Specimen Testing

-Routine testing is available Monday through Friday (7:30am to 4:00pm).
-Weekend/holiday testing will be handled via a "beeper on call system" and restricted to emergency situations only.
+Routine testing is available Monday through Friday (7:30 a.m. to 4:00 p.m.).
+Weekend/holiday testing will be handled via a duty cell phone on-call system and restricted to emergency situations only.
 The circumstances constituting an emergency situation for human exposure to suspected rabies must satisfy one of the following criteria:

 1. Unprovoked bite from a wild animal, such as a raccoon, fox, skunk, bobcat, etc.